 The ADA provides protections in workplaces with 15 or more employees.
 You are protected by the ADA if you meet legitimate employment requirements and are able to perform essential job duties with or without reasonable accommodation.
 Moreover, if you are HIV positive, you are entitled to ask for reasonable, necessary accommodations to perform your job, plus request time off to seek medical care.

 As an employee concerned about discrimination on the basis of HIV status, you should also consider whether there are any collective bargaining agreements in place.
-Sometimes these agreements prohibit discrimination on the basis of HIV status, sexual orientation, or gender identity.
+Sometimes these agreements prohibit discrimination on the basis of HIV status.
 In other cases, they provide blanket protection from being fired or other adverse actions except where there is “cause.”

 Where state and city laws provide express protections against discrimination on the basis of HIV status, they generally protect those who work for smaller employers (with 15 or fewer employees).
-However, often they give workers more protection than what is offered under the ADA and the Rehabilitation Act.
+Often, they give workers more protection than what is offered under the ADA and the Rehabilitation Act.

 In some cases, employers associated with religious institutions may be exempted.
 Generally, if a religious institution is publicly funded, it can only continue to receive funds from the government if it agrees to comply with nondiscrimination laws, including those that prohibit discrimination on the basis of HIV status, gender identity, or sexual orientation.